ypwhs/reviewer/readme.md

 * There is a date filter.
 This defaults to the earliest and most recent review seen but can be changed by clicking in the texbox and either typing a date or using the date picker.
 All dates should be in your local format but bear in mind that the actual date information will be in Udacity's time-zone, which is Pacific US time.
 * You can click on the earliest and latest dates in the navbar to set your to or from filter back to the unfiltered dates quickly.
-* There is a search box where you can search for text from any of the visible data points to narrow down your results.
-Search works on the current list filter so it will not break your date selection.
+* There are two search boxes where you can search for text from any of the visible data points to narrow down your results.
+  * Strict Search is your standard search that will only show things with `excd` in a field if you search for `excd` (so probably nothing).
+  * Fuzzy Search is a proximity search and works closer to what you see in a web search engine.  `excd` will return things like `exceeded` as well as anything that says `excd`.
+  * The two types of search are exclusive and only one can be used at a time but either search will work on the current list filter so it will not break your date filter selections.

 ### known issues and caveats